antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/distutils/apiref.rst

 .. class:: Extension

-   The Extension class describes a single C or C++ extension module in a setup script.
-It accepts the following keyword arguments in its constructor
+   The Extension class describes a single C or C++extension module in a setup script.
+It accepts the following keyword arguments in its constructor:

    .. tabularcolumns:: |l|L|l|